adlnet/xAPI-Spec/xAPI.md

 an empty string.
 In this case the HTTP Basic Authentication header will be ```Basic ``` followed by a base64 encoded version of the string ```:```.
 This results in the string ```Basic Og==```.

-This is in order to distinguish an explicitly unauthenticated request from a request that should be given a HTTP Basic Authentication challenge.
+This is in order to distinguish an explicitly unauthenticated request from a request that needs to be given a HTTP Basic Authentication challenge.

 <a name="oauthscope"/>